Skip to product information

 Carbon-neutral shipping on all orders

-Silver vine can climb almost anything.
+Satin pothos can climb almost anything.

-Like other creepers, Scindapsus pictus ' Argyraeus ' has a natural tendency to climb.
+Like other vines, Scindapsus pictus ' Argyraeus ' has a natural tendency to climb.
 The silver vine can twine around plant supports or walls, creating a tropical atmosphere at home.
 Pictus means 'painted' in Latin and refers to the silvery spots on the vine's leaves.

-Caring for Silver Vine
+Caring for satin pothos

 Origin